Ankeny, Iowa: Post-secondary

 Faith Baptist Bible College and Theological Seminary, the oldest private college in Ankeny, has been an institution in the city since 1967.
 Originally founded as the Omaha Bible Institute in 1921, the college changed names to the Omaha Baptist Bible College in 1960, before moving from Omaha, Nebraska to Ankeny in the summer of 1967.
 The graduate-level seminary was added in January 1986.

 Upper Iowa University, based in Fayette, Iowa, operates an extension facility in the city at 1535 SE Delaware Ave.

 Infrastructure

 Transportation

-The city of Ankeny lists, as of 2018, 543 miles of road, 369 cul-de-sacs, 6,238 street lights, and 72 traffic signals on city roadways.
+As of 2018, Ankeny lists 543 miles of road, 369 cul-de-sacs, 6,238 street lights, and 72 traffic signals on city roadways.

-Ankeny Regional Airport, a public, non-commercial airport, provides air access to Ankeny and has since 1994.
-The airport currently claims to be the state's third-busiest and allows corporate, individual, and freight use.
+Ankeny Regional Airport, a public, non-commercial airport, has provided air access to Ankeny since 1994.
+It claims to be Iowa's third-busiest airport and allows corporate, individual, and freight use.
 It is a relief airport for Des Moines International Airport.